Sitting after Hip Replacement (Hip TEP) - How's it going?

 Ergonomic office chair (rotatable, height-adjustable, lumbar support)

-Disadvantages: If adjusted incorrectly, it can be too low — then use additional seat cushions.
-Ideal for the initial period if correctly adjusted.
+Disadvantages: If set incorrectly, it can be too low — then use an additional seat cushion.
+Ideal for the early period when correctly adjusted.

 Dining chair (standard, without cushioning or with low seat height)

-Disadvantages: Often too low; deep sitting can provoke hip flexion >90° — unsuitable in the early phase, except with a seat wedge.
+Disadvantages: Often too low; deep sitting can cause hip flexion >90° provoke — in the early phase unsuitable, except with seat wedge.

 Recliner / chair with deep seat